 1. What are the objectives of the National Population Health Survey?

-The primary objective of the National Population Health Survey (NPHS) is to assess the health status of Singapore residents in relation to chronic diseases such as high blood pressure and diabetes, and risk factors like smoking and obesity.
+The primary objective of the National Population Health Survey (NPHS) is to assess the health status of Singapore residents in relation to chronic diseases such as diabetes and high blood pressure, and risk factors like smoking and obesity.
 The survey will help the Ministry of Health (MOH) and the Health Promotion Board (HPB) to evaluate existing programmes and develop new programmes to improve the health of Singapore residents.

-There are two stages to the survey.
-In the first stage, selected households will be asked to take part in the NPHS (Household Interview).
-In the second stage, some of the persons who have completed the NPHS (Household Interview) will be invited to take part in the NPHS (Health Examination).
+There are two components to the survey.
+In the first component, selected households will be asked to take part in the NPHS (Household Interview).
+In the second component, some of the persons who have completed the NPHS (Household Interview) will be invited to take part in the NPHS (Health Examination).

 Company: National University of Singapore (IPS-Social Lab)